Why homeownership is still a smart financial move

 Exuberance yes, speculation no

-As we’ve described above, the current housing market has experienced a dramatic rise in sales prices over the past year or so.
-According to a recent survey, the median home sale price has risen to $374,900—that’s a momentous $50,000 increase from where prices stood just 12 months earlier.
+As we’ve described above, the current housing market has experienced a dramatic rise in sales prices over the past few years.
+According to a recent report, the median home sale price has risen to $371,200—that’s a momentous $50,000 increase from where prices stood about two years ago, but at a similar point to where they were the previous year.
 To properly understand this ascent, we need to look at buyer sentiment.

 Exuberance